At a glance

 - to advise on, and to monitor, data protection impact assessments;

-- to be the first point of contact for supervisory authorities and for individuals whose data is processed (employees, customers etc).
+- to be the first point of contact for the ICO and for individuals whose data is processed (employees, customers etc).

 It’s important to remember that the DPO’s tasks cover all personal data processing activities, not just those that require their appointment under Article 37(1).